squirrel-forge/ui-modal/README.md

 # @squirrel-forge/ui-modal

-An accessible modal with events and plugin support, made for the browser and babel compatible.
+An accessible modal with custom events, plugin support, css and sass styling options and multiple template formats.

 ## Installation